 Day 1 – Guwahati To Shillong

-Get picked by North East Explorers representative from the airport.
-On your way to Shillong, also known as the Scotland of the East, stop by at the gorgeous Umiam lake and soak in its grandeur.
-With Umiam done, head to your wonderfully located Khasi home-stay in Shillong and relax before heading out again.
+Get picked up by a North East Explorers representative from the airport.
+On your way to Shillong, also known as the Scotland of the East, stop by the gorgeous Umiam lake and soak in its grandeur.
+With Umiam done, head to your wonderfully located Khasi homestay in Shillong and relax before heading out again.
 In the evening, head to the main market area to get an idea of the town’s nightlife.

 Day 2 – Shillong Local

 Start your day at leisure.
 Today you will start exploring Shillong, Scotland of the East.
-There are wonderful places like the Khasi Heritage Museum, the Don Bosco Cathedral, Ward’s Lake, Lady Hydari Park, and Police Bazar – the heart of Shillong to explore in the entire day.
-Take it easy, have some Khasi lunch and enjoy Shillong at your own pace.
+There are wonderful places like the Khasi Heritage Museum, the Don Bosco Cathedral, Ward’s Lake, Lady Hydari Park, and Police Bazar – the heart of Shillong to explore the entire day.
+Take it easy, have a Khasi lunch, and enjoy Shillong at your own pace.

 Day 3 – Shillong – Nartiang – Laitlum – Shillong

-Today, after a relaxed start from your homestay, you head to two interesting places.
-The close to thousand-year-old monoliths of the Jaintia kingdom, all collected in a non-descriptive ‘park’ in the village of Nartiang.
-After that, you head to the grand canyon of the North East, aka, the Laitlum Canyon.
+Today, after a relaxed start from your homestay, you head to two interesting places, a close to a thousand-year-old monoliths of the Jaintia kingdom, all collected in a non-descriptive ‘park’ in the village of Nartiang.
+After that, you head to the Grand Canyon of North East India, aka, the Laitlum Canyon.
 Watch the gorgeousness all around and spend as much time as you want here, until sunset.

 Day 4 – Shillong – Sacred Grove – Heritage Village – Shillong

 Today you will get a glimpse of one of the most sacred places of the local Khasi tribe, the Mawphlang sacred grove.
 Take a guided walk in the forest and listen to the stories of the past kings and queens of the Khasi people and their way of life.
 After coming out from the immersive walk, take a walk around the Khasi heritage village nearby which will give you a peek into the actual Khasi style of villages of yesteryear.

 Day 5 – Shillong – Cherrapunjee